Mr-Destructive/techstructive-blog/_posts/2021-09-29-Machine-Learning.md

 This list is quite huge and is increasing every day with new technologies and growing popularity.

-## Can Github Autopilot take away developers' jobs?
+## Can GitHub Copilot take away developers' jobs?

 This just doesn't focus on developers, it's every human's job on target this day but really?
 Is it a matter of concern?
 I don't think so, because,